 Loans and debt securities are written off (either partially or in full) when there is no reasonable expectation of recovering a financial asset in its entirety or a portion thereof.
 This is generally the case when the company determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the impairment.
 This assessment is carried out at the individual asset level.

-Recoveries of amounts previously impaired are included in "impairment losses on financial instruments" in the statement of profit or loss.
+Recoveries of amounts previously impaired are included in "impairment on loans" in the statement of income.
 Impaired financial assets could still be subject to enforcement activities in order to comply with the Group's procedures for recovery of amounts due.